 - Google or search “Yellow Pages” and “remove my listing” or “edit my information” or “claim my account.”
 Any version of this search will work.
 The search engine will do the hard work and find the page(s) or instructions for you.
 You may find multiple sets of instructions from the service itself and/or outside resources.

 - If you simply want to edit, you’ll need to claim the listing or location (example Google instructions.)
-The listing itself usually has this clearly available, lately you’ll find it through the “edit this listing” option, but you may have to search for it (see last step.)
-Edit the info and its accuracy is helpful for your business or organization.
+The listing itself usually has this clearly available, lately you’ll find it through the “edit this listing” option, but you may have to search for it (see the previous step in this list.)
+Edit the info and its accuracy will be helpful for your business or organization.

 - If you are deleting, there will be a lot of hoops to jump through.
 Be methodical in your approach.
 They’re betting on you being impatient and giving up.
 Don’t give them the satisfaction.

-- Write down the site, your listing, dates, and actions you took.
+- Copy and paste the URL for your listing into your notes in addition to dates and actions you took.
 Double check a week or so later to make sure it’s been removed.
+You may have to follow-up or repeat the process.

 - Depending on how many sites your information is on, this will take time.
 Give yourself plenty of it.

 Not really.
 The first time you do this, it takes awhile.
 I recommend doing this at least every six months because data brokers continue to purchase information, old, new, correct, inaccurate – it doesn’t matter.
 It tends to be faster as you get comfortable with the practice.
 Line the task up with the change of your smoke detector batteries or January/July like I do.
-This is the cost of easy to access information, we have to take care of it.
+This is the cost of easy-to-access information, we have to take care of it.
+If you don’t like the way privacy laws are written in the U.S., feel free to write your representative to put pressure on them to increase user privacy.